edgedb/edgedb/docs/stdlib/bytes.rst

         db> select to_bytes(123456789123456789);
         {b'\x01\xb6\x9bK\xac\xd0_\x15'}

-    The UUID values are converted to the underlying 16-byte string:
+    The UUID values are converted to the underlying string of 16 bytes:

     .. code-block:: edgeql-repl